grantcolley/dotnetwhat/README.md

 >  **Note** A lambda expression can't directly capturea parameter that has been passed by [ref](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/ref).

-In the following [example](https://github.com/grantcolley/dotnetwhat/blob/main/src/CapturedVariable.cs) a lambda expression increments a captured variable and return the result.
-We can see in [IL Disassembler](https://learn.microsoft.com/en-us/dotnet/framework/tools/ildasm-exe-il-disassembler) the compiler converts the [lambda](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/lambda-expressions) expression into a private nested container class (inside the red box), with a
+In the following [example](https://github.com/grantcolley/dotnetwhat/blob/main/src/CapturedVariable.cs) a lambda expression increments a captured variable and returns the result.
+We can see in [IL Disassembler](https://learn.microsoft.com/en-us/dotnet/framework/tools/ildasm-exe-il-disassembler) the compiler converts the [lambda](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/lambda-expressions) expression into a private nested container class (inside the red box).
+The container class contains a public field `myLocalValue : public int32` i.e. this is where the compiler moves the captured variable that is to be incremented, thereby ensuring the captured variable won't be garbage-collected until the containing class is garbage collected.

 ```C#
     public class CapturedVariable